groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Industry Foundation Classes File (.ifc) is a file format that establishes international standards to import and export building objects and their properties.
-This file format provides interoperability between different software applications.
+Represents an Industry Foundation Classes File (.ifc), which is a file format that establishes international standards for importing and exporting building objects and their properties.
+It enables interoperability between different software applications.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/cad/ifc